-Convenient navigation and intuitive interface are some of the most critical factors of frictionless shopping experience on an online store.
+Convenient navigation and intuitive interface are critical factors of a frictionless shopping experience on an online store.
 If website visitors can’t quickly find desired products, it negatively affects their purchasing decisions and makes them more likely to leave a store without order.
 That’s why it is vital for an ecommerce merchant to properly organize menu navigation on a storefront to improve the customer browsing experience and not lose potential profits.
 The menu available with default Magento 2 is not the best option if you want to provide your customers with advanced navigation.
-If you have a rich product catalog and want to help customers find specific items there, we recommend you to install an appropriate third-party module.
+If you have a rich product catalog and want to help customers find specific items, we recommend installing an appropriate third-party module.

 Below, we highlight the features of the Magento 2 advanced navigation menu module and describe its benefits.

 - Possibility to add images, videos, banners, and CMS blocks to the navigation bar;

 - Option to include external URLs in the menu;

 - Pre-configured color scheme templates;